 49 Free Asset List Templates (Excel) | Personal, Business

 It has economic value that can be converted into revenue or cash, now or in the future.
-Assets can be physical or non-physical.
+These can be physical or non-physical.

-Below mention are some of the properties of assets that can be included in a list of assets;
+Below mention are some of the properties of assets that can be included in the list;

 • Ownership can be converted into cash or cash equivalents